toronto-delphi-user-group/meeting-notes/2019-06 - Introduction to FireMonkey 3D/readme.md

 **A**: Yes.
 Mouse events on TControl3D provides RayPos and RayDir vectors.
 You can use RayCastIntersect to find where that mouse operation intersects with any given TControl3D.
 A new sample application named ClickShape was added that demonstrate this.

+**Q**: In TModel3D, can the MeshCollection property actually hold multiple meshes?

+**A**: Yes.
+Some models include multiple meshes and each mesh can have its own material/texture.
+The FireMonkey model in the Assets folder includes two meshes.

 ---
 ### Resources:
 * [FireMonkey Docwiki page](http://docwiki.embarcadero.com/RADStudio/en/FireMonkey)